-MS 447, The Math & Science Exploratory School, is a successful and sought-after school that attracts students from diverse backgrounds.
-The school takes pride in its inclusive culture, welcoming many students with special needs and accommodating a range of abilities from academic stars to kids who struggle.
+MS 447, The Math & Science Exploratory School, is a well-run school that takes pride in its inclusive culture, welcoming many students with special needs and accommodating a range of incoming skill levels.

-The science program is especially strong, thanks in part to a collaboration with the Urban Advantage Program, which promotes real world research and investigations through partnerships with cultural institutions.
-Students in all grades engage in imaginative projects and take frequent class trips to places like the New York Aquarium, Brooklyn Botanic Garden and the DNA Learning Center at Cold Spring Harbor Laboratory.
+The science program is especially strong and emphasizes real-world research and investigations through partnerships with cultural institutions.
+Students in all grades engage in imaginative projects and take frequent class trips to places like the American Museum of Natural History, Brooklyn Botanic Garden, Brooklyn Grange Rooftop Farm and the Dolan DNA Learning Center.

-The vibe throughout the school is cheery and relaxed and teachers and staff put a lot of effort into maintaining a nurturing environment.
+The vibe throughout the school is cheery and relaxed, and teachers and staff put a lot of effort into maintaining a nurturing environment.
+Group work, rich class discussions, lots of writing and hands-on activities are emphasized in all subjects.
 To help students reenergize for their afternoon classes, the school offers lunchtime arts and sports activities.
-Students scheduled for a late lunch period can bring a snack to school and eat it at the start of their fourth period class.
+Students scheduled for a late lunch period can bring a snack to school and eat it at the start of their fourth-period class.

-All students participate in the school's exploration program, which involves 12 week-long studies on topics like forensics, the Renaissance, plant ecology, and environmental sustainability.
-There is a dedicated staff of exploration teachers who work with classes on their designated exploration day, whether its leading a field trip or overseeing exploration-themed projects and research across all subjects that day.
-For their final exploration unit before graduation, 8th-graders study issues that impact their community and perform service projects.
-For instance, students learning about early childhood literacy read to kindergartners at a local school; students interested in animal rights may volunteer in an animal shelter.
+All students participate in the school's exploration program, which involves 12-week-long studies on topics like city planning and community development, engineering, forensics, inventions for a better world and service learning.
+The school’s investment in the exploration program is impressive.
+It is treated as a separate subject and there’s a dedicated staff of exploration teachers, including several certified in special education, who work with classes on their designated exploration day, whether they're leading a field trip or overseeing exploration-themed projects and research across all subjects that day.

-To accommodate full-day exploration studies and still be able to offer students technology, art and advisory every semester, the school operates on a six-day or "A" to "F" cycle.
+To accommodate full-day exploration studies and still be able to offer technology, art and advisory every semester, the school operates on a six-day, or "A" to "F," cycle.
 For instance, if kids have an "A" schedule of classes on Monday, they will not have an "A" day again until the following Tuesday.

 MS 447 shares space with the Brooklyn High School for the Arts inside the sprawling former Sarah J. Hale High School building, constructed in 1929.
-The floors are shiny, the hallways are well-lit and nicely decorated, but the lay-out is awkward.
-The 6th-grade classrooms are housed in a connected annex that is a long trek from the classrooms in the main building.
+The floors are shiny and the hallways are well-lit and nicely decorated, but the layout is awkward.
+The 6th-grade classrooms are housed in a connected annex that’s a cozy space but a long trek from the classrooms in the main building.
 The two schools share use of the auditorium and cafeteria.
-MS 447 has its own gym, entrance to the building and lunch periods.
-Outdoor recess is in a concrete yard between the main building and the annex.
+MS 447 has its own gym and entrance to the building.

-Special Education: The school has an ASD NEST program that serves a small group of children with an autism spectrum disorder (ASD).
+SPECIAL EDUCATION: MS 447 has a strong record of serving students with special needs, who outperform the citywide average by a lot.
+There are ICT (integrated co-teaching) classes, SETSS and an ASD NEST program that serves a small group of children with an autism spectrum disorder (ASD).
 All students with special needs, including those with ASD, are fully integrated into classes that follow the ICT model.
 ASD NEST students also take a special class several times a week that focuses on social development training.